Tatsuya-Nonogaki/Scratch/cert-replace-procedures.md

 ### Overall policy
 - Use `vCert` instead of now discouraged `fixcerts.py` for stability, if possible.
 Use the most recent version of either tool.
   > **Note:** One invaluable advantage of `fixcerts.py` is the capability to specify an extended validity period of renewed certificates (`--validityDays <DAYS>`).
   > The actual period of generated certificates **cannot exceed the expiry of the vCSA root CA**—even if a longer value is specified, certificates will expire at the root CA's end date.

+  > **Note:** Because some functionality for certain certificate types (notably STS certificates) is not covered in either tool, it is recommended to have `vCert` available—even if your main tool is `fixcerts.py`!
+This is required because the STS certificates are not visible via VECS CLI or `fixcerts.py`, and require `vCert` or equivalent tools for inspection.

 - Enable logging of the terminal application as far as possible
   It is strongly recommended to run the commands, including the execution of the `vCert.py`/`fixcerts.py` on a `SSH` session with a terminal software, e.g., `PuTTY` or OS standard `ssh`.

 #### Pre-Renewal Checklist
 - **Always take a cold VM snapshot of the targetted vCSA, once shutting it down, before making any changes.**
-- Before modifying anything, take the list of current status of certificates, by a shell one-liner:
+- Before modifying anything, capture the current status of all certificates.
+First, use this shell one-liner to get all VECS-managed certificates:
     ```
     for store in $(/usr/lib/vmware-vmafd/bin/vecs-cli store list | grep -v TRUSTED_ROOT_CRLS); do echo "[*] Store :" $store; /usr/lib/vmware-vmafd/bin/vecs-cli entry list --store $store --text | grep -ie "Alias" -ie "Not Before" -ie "Not After"; done
     ```
+- Next, obtain information about the STS certificates and Extension Thumbprints, which are **not covered by the above command**, using vCert.py:
+    ```
+    ./vCert.py --run config/view_cert/op_view_11-sts.yaml
+    ./vCert.py --run config/check_cert/op_check_10-vc_ext_thumbprints.yaml
+    ```
+    > **Note:** Because the STS certificates and Extension Thumbprints are not visible via VECS CLI or `fixcerts.py`, it is necessary to have vCert.py available—even if your main tool is fixcerts.py!
+The second check is included in "1.
+Check current certificate status" main menu or an invocation with "--run config/op_check_cert.yaml" option.

 - Check the health of the vCenter Server
   - Service status (can be checked on VAMI graphically)
      ```